DevKosov/fullstack-technical-test-altin/back/notes.md

 ### Payload validation
 > **Payload validation**: Strengthen request validation (Spatie Laravel Data, native Validator, or another lib).
 Explain your choice and implement tighter rules.

+I used the native validator to validate the prompt, i added rules to ensure that the prompt is a required string and has a maximum length of 1000 characters.
+I chose the native validator because it is simple to use and does not require any additional dependencies.

 ## Front end